stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 console.log('third');
 ```

 The two console logs are independent of the data that `getData()` returns.
-Think of the code in a real-world application, this could be handling events or handling different parts of the User Interface(UI) of the application.
-In synchronous execution, everything will come to a halt until a time-consuming `getData` function finishes executing giving users a bad experience.
+Think of the code in a real-world application, this code could be handling events or handling different parts of the User Interface(UI) of the application.
+In synchronous execution, everything will come to a halt until the time-consuming `getData` function finishes executing giving users a bad experience.

 But what if there is a way to get around it?
 What if there is a way to put the `getData()` in the background when requesting data from an API and continue executing the rest of the code and then run `displayData` only when `getData()` finishes executing?